MrAprksn/common/cv/cv.md

 ##### Daimler Mobility

-- Build infrastructure from scratch in AWS for financial application with focus on automation and maintenance reduction.
+- For financial application build AWS environment with focus on security, automation and maintenance reduction.
 - Delivered solution for centralized logging and monitoring based on DataDog and OpsGenie.
 - Designed and implemented CI/CD solution with Gocd.